DoSomething/contentful-prototype/docs/development/features/popover-dispatcher.md

 ## Overview

 This is a feature used to display various banners and popover elements throughout the site.
-It checks what type of page we're on based on it's pathname, and from there displays (or does not display) the correct element.
+It checks what type of page we're on based on its pathname, and from there displays (or does not display) the correct element.

 ## Adding Pathnames to Dispatcher